 Our law offices have experience in dealing with criminal cases.
-Call today to schedule a free 15 minute case strategy to tell us your version of the story.
+Call today to schedule a 5 minute free consultation to tell us your version of the story.
 We need to know all that you know because from the information you give us, we will create a defense strategy to your case.
 We will take depositions to determine what happened and what can be proven at trial.

 We understand that not every case can be won and that sometimes fighting a case could result in worse punishment than a plea deal.
 In these situations, we will continue to fight to lessen your charges or lessen your sentence.
 Either way, we will always fight for you.
 Call today so we can get to work helping you.